wso2/docs-cloud/en/docs/get-started/quick-start-guide.md

 ## Prerequisites

-If you have not yet created an account to start using WSO2 API Cloud, follow the instructions in the [Create a WSO2 Cloud Account](../create-a-wso2-cloud-account) page to quickly sign up for a trial account and try out the capabilities of WSO2 API Cloud.
+If you have not created an account to start using WSO2 API Cloud, be sure to sign up for a trial account.

 ## Objectives